-We draw attention to note 2 to the consolidated financial statements which mentions that the Group incurred loss attributable to owners of the Company of HK\$77,546,000 and HK\$111,390,000 respectively for two consecutive years of year ended 31 December 2020 and 2019 and as at 31 December 2020 the Group had net current liabilities and net liabilities of HK\$188,341,000 and HK\$202,370,000 respectively.
+We draw attention to note 2 to the consolidated financial statements which mentions that the Group incurred loss attributable to owners of the Company of HK\$41,839,000 and HK\$77,546,000 respectively for two consecutive years of year ended 31 December 2021 and 2020 and as at 31 December 2021 the Group had net current liabilities and net liabilities of HK\$238,127,000 and HK\$246,463,000 respectively.
 These conditions indicate the existence of a material uncertainty which may cast significant doubt on the Group's ability to continue as a going concern.
-The consolidated financial statements have been prepared on a going concern basis, the validity of which depends upon the capitalisation of borrowing and fund raising.
-The consolidated financial statements do not include any adjustments that would result from the failure to complete the capitalisation of borrowing and fund raising.
-We consider that the material uncertainty has been adequately disclosed in the consolidated financial statements.
-However, in view of the extent of the uncertainty relating to the capitalisation of borrowing and fund raising, we disclaim our opinion in respect of the material uncertainty relating to the going concern basis.
+The consolidated financial statements have been prepared on a going concern basis, the validity of which depends upon the extension of bond, capitalisation of borrowing, fund raising and disposal of subsidiaries.
+The consolidated financial statements do not include any adjustments that would result from the failure to complete the extension of bond, capitalisation of borrowing, fund raising and disposal of subsidiaries.
+We consider that the material uncertainties have been adequately disclosed in the consolidated financial statements.
+However, in view of the extent of the multiple uncertainties relating to the extension of bond, capitalisation of borrowing, fund raising and disposal of subsidiaries, we disclaim our opinion in respect of the material uncertainty relating to the going concern basis.